majorx234/jack_fft_visualizer/README.md

 - notify mechanism signal modules new data, closeing

 # References
-- "if that's a theft than that's art" Quote by Tsoding
+- "if that's a theft than that's art" quote by Tsoding
 - Music Visiualizer Project by Tsoding:
   - https://www.youtube.com/watch?v=Xdbk1Pr5WXU&list=PLpM-Dvs8t0Vak1rrE2NJn8XYEJ5M7-BqT
 - thx to toxypiks for explaination (helps me a lot to understand the code):